 Changing regulations indicates the municipality's intent for and support of redevelopment in a particular location.
 Most Michigan communities have several of the corridor and shopping center place-types described in the following pages.
 Many may be functioning well and require little public attention; others may be struggling economically, or grossly under-utilizing important corridors or sites.
 Locations for change and investment must be carefully selected to maximize potential success.

 In most cases, along corridors in particular, successful change will require public sector funding of improvements to support private investment.
 As a result, public support of redevelopment is limited, and must be targeted.
-In addition, commercial corridors tend to continue for many miles, which is far beyond the $\frac{1}{4}$ - $\frac{1}{2}$ mile distance that can be sustained in a walkable format.
+In addition, commercial corridors tend to continue for many miles, which is far beyond the 1⁄4 - 1⁄2 mile distance that can be sustained in a walkable format.
+Focus on a key section of corridor, perhaps one adjacent to walkable conditions, where market opportunity exists and buildings are ripe for reinvestment.